Firstyear/prd-blog/blog_source/2016/11/23/the_minssf_trap.rst

      */

-Remember, GSSAPI with security is only ssf 56 as I'm aware, and so TLS is going to be at least 128 or higher.
+Remember, GSSAPI with security reports ssf 56, and so TLS is going to be at least 128 or higher.

+NOTE: GSSAPI Reported a SSF of 56, but would install stronger layers.
+It now correctly reports this strength to applications!

 In Directory Server you can set a minimum required SSF for connections and binds, which is great!